bitsofcotton/randtools/README.md

 # bitsofcotton/randtools
-Simple PRNG and omplement to PRNG.
+Simple PRNG and complement to PRNG.
 So there's export limiation on the law, none for here.

 # En/Decryption - SHA - PRNG
 There exists entropy decreasingly loop on them, might be precederes exists.